Lexykee/ROS2/README.md

 Simple fractal:
 ros2 run ros2_course fractal
-this command draws out a fix gradient fractal
+this command draws out a fix gradient fractal  it should be gradient but it appears just red